exoplatform/exo-documentation/docs/Configuration.rst

           exo.wallet.blockchain.token.address=0xc76987d43b77c45d51653b6eb110b9174acce8fb

-This address is the official contract address for the official rewarding token.
+This address is the official contract address for the official rewarding token promoted by eXo.
 It shouldn't change through eXo Platform versions on the Ethereum Mainnet blockchain.
 This crypto-currency token, is shared by all eXo Community users.

 It is an `ERC-20 <https://eips.ethereum.org/EIPS/eip-20>`__ Token contract that is deployed on Ethereum Mainnet.